 Chamberlains prides itself on the level of its customer service.
-However, occasionally things do go wrong, and you may need to complain.
-If you feel you would like to make a complaint please see our complaints procedure below.
+However, occasionally things can go wrong, and you may need to complain.
+If you feel you would like to make a complaint please follow our complaints procedure.

 Information for Customers

 Chamberlains is a member of The Property Ombudsman (TPOS) as well as PropertyMark for both sales and lettings, and as such aims to provide the highest standards of service to all our customers.
 To ensure that your interests are safeguarded, we have a Complaints Process in place.
 The aim of this process is to resolve any issues or concerns as quickly as possible.
 In the majority of cases we hope that matters such as these are resolved at branch level.
 The whole process should take no longer than 8 weeks.